 Data will play a critical role in aligning your territories, but you also need to be sure you’re tracking meaningful key performance indicators (KPIs) across the board.

-To improve your sales efficiency, sales effectiveness, productivity, and your overall sales performance, consider measuring data points like:
+To improve your efficiency, effectiveness, productivity and overall sales performance, consider measuring data points such as:

 - Existing customers and sales leads.
-This is especially beneficial if you can do this by location, and create territory maps accordingly.
+This is especially beneficial if you can do this by location, and create territory maps to match.

-- Customer lifetime value, or the amount the business stands to make during the relationship with each customer.
-This article describes CLV a bit more.
+- Customer lifetime value: The amount of money your business stands to make during the relationship with each customer.

-- Conversion rates, as well as the other points in the sales funnel.
+- Conversion rates: And similar figures from all other points in the sales funnel.

 2.Motivate your sales team with achievable, data-backed goals